 Create skill groups: Calls get routed only to agents who have been mapped to a particular skill.
 The first step is to identify the skill of an agent and to map them to a particular group.
 For example, sales or support.
-Agents can be mapped to two skills.
-For example, Nina may be mapped to “German” skill group and to “sales” skill group.
+You can map agents to two skills.
+For example, Nina is mapped to the “German” skill group and to “sales” skill group.

 Use your IVR: The IVR will give the caller options that have been listed according to skill groups: for sales queries, dial 1, for complaints, dial 2…and so on.
 For example, if you are in the hospitality business, you can give callers options such as ‘Reservations and Cancellations’, ‘Accounts’, ‘Memberships’ and so on.
 If a caller selects the first option the call gets routed to an agent who is well-versed with reservations and cancellations procedures.